 Archive of Destruction

-A long-term research project I'm working on, looking at public art which has been destroyed by natural causes or by human action through fear, boredom, decay and love.
+Archive of Destruction is a research project I've been developing since 2011, looking at public art which has been destroyed by natural causes or by human action through fear, boredom, decay and love.

 I've organised, and taken part in, a number of events and symposia on the subject over the last seven years including ones with the V&A, Flat Time House, TAAK (with James Beckett in Amsterdam) and University of Essex.